ibrahimmkhalid/ultralytics/docs/en/modes/track.md

 ## Available Trackers

-Ultralytics YOLO supports the following tracking algorithms.
+SFDT_Ibrahim YOLO supports the following tracking algorithms.
 They can be enabled by passing the relevant YAML configuration file such as `tracker=tracker_type.yaml`:

 - [BoT-SORT](https://github.com/NirAharon/BoT-SORT) - Use `botsort.yaml` to enable this tracker.
 - [ByteTrack](https://github.com/ifzhang/ByteTrack) - Use `bytetrack.yaml` to enable this tracker.